 We love essential oils in my home and use a lot of them!
 However, when I travel, I usually only bring lavender or a lavender blend.
 The calming scent makes any hotel room or tent feel like home and helps everyone sleep better.
 Lavender essential oil is also useful for motion sickness, headaches, skin irritation, and insect bites.
 If I’m applying it to the skin, I use arnica oil as the carrier oil to dilute it.

 A large waterproof picnic blanket always lives in my vehicle.
 It gives us the freedom to eat and play almost anywhere without worrying that we will get too wet and dirty to be comfortable for the rest of our trip.

 My family doesn’t usually sleep well in unfamiliar places.
 Consequently, I’ve learned to bring remedies to help us have a good night’s rest so when morning comes we’re rested and ready for fun!
-My top choice is Organic Peace & Calm.
-It is formulated for kids but works for teens and adults if taken at the highest listed dose on the label.
-If we’re switching time zones and I’m worried about jet lag, I also bring melatonin.
+If we’re switching time zones and I’m worried about jet lag, I bring melatonin.
 If I know that the trip will be particularly stressful or anxiety-provoking for me, then I pack a kava supplement, which helps to calm the nervous system and elevate mood.

 When I add these essentials to our usual travel items (clothes, snacks, toiletries, sunscreen, etc.) I find that everything goes more smoothly, and my mind is at ease.
 I hope there is an idea or two on this list that makes your travels a little easier and healthier!